talkable/talkable-docs/source/campaigns/editor/filters.rst

 values
 ......

-Takes a hash and returns the array of its values
+Takes a hash and returns the array of its values.

 .. code-block:: liquid